 RESOURCES FOR HEALTHCARE PROFESSIONALS

 Some Australian resources have been developed to assist in managing patients with these conditions.
-You may find the links below useful:
+We would also encourage referrals through to the CTF, which can be forwarded to email@example.com

 How To Treat – Neurofibromatosis Type 1 2019